| 指標 | 当期 | 前年同期 | YoY |

 ※Source: Company compilation

-This report is an earnings analysis document automatically generated by AI analyzing XBRL financial statement data.
-It does not constitute a recommendation to invest in any specific security.
-Industry benchmarks are compiled by the firm based on public financial statements and are for reference only.
-Investment decisions are your own responsibility; consult a professional advisor as needed before making any investment decisions.
+This report is an AI-generated earnings analysis based on XBRL financial statement data.
+It does not constitute a recommendation to invest in any particular security.
+Industry benchmarks are compiled by the Company from public financial statements for reference.
+Investment decisions are your responsibility; consult a professional advisor as needed.